-Some or all instruction for all or part of the 2021-2022 academic year may be delivered remotely or in a blended format.
+Some or all instruction for all or part of the academic year may be delivered remotely or in a blended format.
 Tuition and fees have been set regardless of the method of instruction and will not be refunded in the event instruction occurs remotely or in a blended format for any part of the academic year.

 Babson College expects students to be enrolled in a full course load, defined as 16-18 credits per semester.
 Requests for an adjustment from the flat-rate tuition charge must be made by submitting the online Tuition Adjustment Request form found on the Babson Hub for approval 24 hours before the end of the add/drop period (see section on Reduced Course-load Tuition Adjustment in the Academic Policies and Procedures section).
+Students electing to participate in a semester or academic year abroad program will be enrolled in a 17-credit placeholder course and must enroll in a full course load (15-18 credits) while abroad.
+Students studying abroad cannot request a tuition reduction.